Rhibro/boot-camp-exam/README.md

 - I made the adpotion dog cards interactive so they zoom a bit when you hover over them for a more interactive feel
 - I did WAVE and lighthouse tests on all the pages and everything came back very accessibile
 - I also added some extra meta tags for better SEO
+- I also made two branches working-branch and main